 World Vision is now working with the Kenyan Ministry of Health to train healthcare staff in PM+.
 These professionals will then pass on their knowledge to other health professionals, so the whole healthcare system will be ready to deal with the devastating effects of anxiety, depression and PTSD.

 Mental health programs help women in Kenya lead better lives.
 Photo: Zipporah Kageha, World Vision

 I can’t tell you how much hope this brings me.
 I am so glad that I work for an organization that takes gender-based violence and mental illness seriously.
 My own career and life choices may have led me into the situations that caused my PTSD.
-Coming home meant a reprieve from the violence and harassment.
-But for women and girls in the developing world, there is no escape.
+Counselling, and being near family meant a reprieve from the violence and harassment.
+But for women and girls around the world who are caught in a cycle of poverty and violence, there is no escape.